neetip/energy_access/README.md

-Code accompanying the manuscript under review - `Accurate nowcasts of household energy access at policy-planning microregions to track Sustainable Development Goals` by Pokhriyal, Letouze and Vosoughi.
+Code accompanying the manuscript under review - `Accurate Intercensal Estimates of Energy Access to Track Sustainable Development Goal 7` by Pokhriyal, Letouze and Vosoughi.

 Data availability is described in the paper.